IonutParau/atomic_ui/README.md

 It is not done.

 TODO:
-- Animator widget (handles animations)
 - Radio Button and Radio Button Group
+- Slider
-- Built-in Rows and Columns layouts (wrappers for LineLayout)
+- Built-in animation curves
 - GroupLayout
 - Dropdown
 - LazyList (list with a generator for its widgets, for performance)